davinci150/birthdays/README.md

 ## Getting Started

 #Generate entity
-flutter packages pub run build_runner watch
+flutter packages pub run build_runner watch --delete-conflicting-outputs

 This project is a starting point for a Flutter application.